OmniSharp/omnisharp-sublime/README.md

  Once the `YOURPROJECT.sublime-project` is set up and saved follow the below:

-    Close Sublime (YMMV but this seems to be the best way to open the .sublime-project)
+    Close Sublime (YMMV but this seems to be the best way to open the YOURPROJECTNAME.sublime-project)

     Open Sublime